ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/actuators.md

 DC motors operate on electromagnetic principles.
 Inside the motor, there are permanent magnets (stator) that create a stationary magnetic field, and wire coils (rotor/armature) that carry electrical current.
 When current flows through the rotor windings in the presence of the magnetic field, electromagnetic forces cause the rotor to spin.
 A commutator and brushes automatically switch the current direction in the windings as the motor rotates, ensuring continuous rotation.

-The motor's speed is controlled by varying the applied voltage (typically using PWM), while direction is reversed by switching the voltage polarity.
+The motor’s speed depends on the applied voltage; higher voltage makes the motor spin faster.
+The torque (rotational force) depends on the current; more current allows the motor to push harder, such as when moving a heavier robot.
+Motor speed is controlled by pulse-width modulation ([PWM](https://learn.sparkfun.com/tutorials/pulse-width-modulation/all)), which is when the supply voltage is switched on and off rapidly.
+By adjusting the ratio of “on” to “off” time, you can smoothly control the average voltage the motor receives.
+Direction is reversed by by switching the voltage polarity.

 However, directly connecting a DC motor to the ESP32 is not desirable due to lack of direction control and higher voltage/current requirements of the motor.
 This is where motor controllers come into play.